flare-labs-ltd/fassets/docs/ICollateralPool.md

 **setAutoClaiming** - Set executors that can then automatically claim rewards and airdrop.
 NOTE: only the owner of the pool's corresponding agent vault may call this method.

-**withdrawCollateralWhenFAssetTerminated** - In case of f-asset termination, withdraw all of sender's collateral

 **poolToken** - Get the ERC20 pool token used by this collateral pool

 **agentVault** - Get the vault of the agent that owns this collateral pool